Native Plant Restoration

 I’ve been pulling unwanted weeds out of our 3/4 acre special “natives pollinator field”.
 Last year we double-fenced it with electric fencing due to deer being so hard on their fav natives (purple cone flowers, butterfly milkweeds, partridge peas and others).
 Now I see countless native plants coming up – various kinds of native echinaceas, blazing stars, coreopsis, wild petunias, partridge peas, penstemons, sunflower varieties and more.
 What joy!

-Meanwhile, the other 7+ acres of meadows show well-established native grasses and some great native wildflowers that deer haven’t consumed.
-We just planted native shrubs & understory trees along the stream bank that our rural electric company tore up in winter.
-I won’t let them do that next time!
+Meanwhile, the other 7+ acres of meadows show well-established native grasses and native wildflowers that deer haven’t consumed.
+Although they did and do consume their share of wildflowers.
+We just planted native shrubs & small understory trees along the stream bank that our rural electric company tore up in winter during their maintenance of the electric line.
+(We won’t let them do that next time – We have figured out how to avoid that.)

-Birds, butterflies and other cool insects are busy every day now, making life magical once again.
+Birds, butterflies and other cool insects are busy every day now, making springtime life magical once again.

-I’ll include a few useful websites.
+Here are a few useful websites.
 While researching native plant restoration, I found an old book written by John E. Weaver, a man of an earlier era who was on the ‘cutting edge’ of understanding native prairies.
 If you’re interested in delving deeper into native plants and prairies, note his book North American Prairie below.
+Also, many of the websites below offer in-depth readings, videos, webinars and other interesting resources.

 A note: The true, vast prairies of the past in the state of Missouri occurred in the northern and western areas of the state.
 However, small prairie ecosystems with drought-hardy native grasses and forbs have been found in many other areas of Missouri, including Missouri’s Ozark Plateau.
 Keep in mind that tiny prairies and yard natives offer sustenance for wildlife, too.